mithunkumarc/learning-react/hooks/readMe.md

         Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data),

+#### useEffect :

+        Data fetching, subscriptions, or manually changing the DOM ,these operations called “side effects”
+        because they can affect other components and can’t be done during rendering.

+        The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
+        It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

+        useState works asynchronously , so updated state can be found in useEffect rather than immediate after using setState.